Singapore Airlines finds premium economy a tougher sell on new non-stop U.S. flights

-SINGAPORE (Reuters) - Singapore Airlines Ltd (SIAL.SI) is facing no problem selling business class tickets on its ultra-long non-stop flights to the United States but is having to price premium economy seats very attractively, a senior executive said on Wednesday.
+SINGAPORE (Reuters) - Singapore Airlines Ltd (SIAL.SI) is facing no problem selling business-class tickets on its ultra-long non-stop flights to the United States but is having to price premium economy seats very attractively, a senior executive said on Wednesday.

-The carrier last month resumed after five years the world’s longest commercial flight, a near-19 hour non-stop journey from Singapore to New York.
+The carrier last month resumed after five years the world’s longest commercial flight, an almost 19-hour non-stop journey from Singapore to New York.

-The airline ordered seven new ultra-long range twin-engine Airbus SE (AIR.PA) A350-900ULRs fitted with just 67 business class and 94 premium economy seats for those flights and for non-stop services to Los Angeles and San Francisco.
+The airline ordered seven new ultra-long-range twin-engine Airbus SE (AIR.PA) A350-900ULRs fitted with just 67 business class and 94 premium economy seats for those flights and for non-stop services to Los Angeles and San Francisco.
 These flights have no economy class seats.

 It represents a major expansion in the U.S. market for Singapore Airlines and a test of whether the carrier can charge the 20 percent price premium that travel industry data shows is typical for ultra-long non-stop services due to their popularity with time-sensitive business travelers.